spacetelescope/jenkins_shared_ci_utils/README.md

 // these settings to the job's execution. jobconfig = new JobConfig() jobconfig.post_test_summary = true
+// 'credentials' example
+//    To make an environment variable
+//    NOTE: This requires server-side configuration on the Jenkins instance hosting the builds.
+//          Contact a Jenkins administrator to add secrets to the credentials store. jobconfig.credentials = ['SECRET_VALUE_AS_ENV_VAR']

 // Config data to share between builds.